istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ## Running services on a mesh expansion machine

-### Setup a HTTP server on the VM

-We first run a simple http server on the VM instance, serving HTTP traffic on port 8080.
+1. We first setup a HTTP server on the VM instance, serving HTTP traffic on port 8080.

     {{< text bash >}}
     $ gcloud compute ssh your-vm-instance
     $ python -m SimpleHTTPServer 8080
     {{< /text >}}

-### Configure Service Discovery for VM by `ServiceEntry`
+1. Configure Service Discovery for VM by `ServiceEntry`.
 You add VM services to the mesh by configuring a [`ServiceEntry`](/docs/reference/config/istio.networking.v1alpha3/#ServiceEntry).
 A service entry lets you manually add additional services to Istio's model of the mesh so that other services can find and direct traffic to them.
 Each `ServiceEntry` configuration contains the IP addresses, ports, and labels (where appropriate) of all VMs exposing a